git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Kontrol2.md

 The basic feature set is identical to Ableton Live as described in the respective Kontrol manuals.
 Additionally, there are some settings to change the behaviour.

-### Extended feature set for S-series
+### Extended features

-The S-series has additional device/parameters and send modes. **Toggle these modes with the CLEAR button.**
+There are two additional modes for device parameters and send modes. **Toggle these modes with the CLEAR button.** (on the A/M-models use SHIFT+STOP).

 ### Send mode

-* The screens display 8 sends of the currently selected track
+* This mode controls 8 sends of the currently selected track.
-* The volume and pan display represents the value of each send
+* The volume and pan display represents the value of each send.
-* The knobs below changes the send values (both in volume and pan mode)
+* The knobs below changes the send values (both in volume and pan mode).
-* The bank left/right buttons switch between the sends 1-8 and 9-16 of the channel
+* The bank left/right buttons switch between the sends 1-8 and 9-16 of the channel.
-* The encoder left/right/up/down switch between the sends 1-8 and 9-16 of the channel as well
+* The encoder left/right/up/down switch between the sends 1-8 and 9-16 of the channel as well.
-* Select/Mute/Solo buttons always control the tracks
+* Select/Mute/Solo buttons always control the tracks.

 ### Device/parameters mode

-* The screens display 8 parameters
+* This mode controls 8 parameters.
-* The volume and pan display represents the value of each parameter
+* The volume and pan display represents the value of each parameter.
-* The knobs below changes the parameter values (both in volume and pan mode)
+* The knobs below changes the parameter values (both in volume and pan mode).
-* The bank left/right buttons switch between the devices of the channel
+* The bank left/right buttons switch between the devices of the channel (only S-Series).
-* The encoder up/down switches between the devices of the channel as well
+* The encoder up/down switches between the devices of the channel as well.
-* The encoder left/right switches between the parameter pages of the selected device
+* The encoder left/right switches between the parameter pages of the selected device.
-* Pressing the encoder toggles the window of the selected device (if any)
+* Pressing the encoder toggles the window of the selected device (if any).
 * Select/Mute/Solo buttons always control the tracks

 ## Preferences Settings